LauraDanielamg/LauraDanielamg/README.md

 **About me**

-- 💼 Currently looking for job
+- 💼 Currently Data Engineer Intern for Bipi.

 - ❤️ I love programming almost as much as I love pop-punk.